top of page

 Under the 2018 Farm Bill, hemp-derived THCa products are federally legal as long as they contain less than 0.3% Delta-9 THC by dry weight.

 That said, local laws vary.
 Always check your state laws before ordering online, and buy from vendors who offer full Certificates of Analysis (COAs).
+Veteran Grown only sources properly prepared and compliant product.

 For a detailed explanation, see Is THCa Legal?.